mantidproject/mantid/docs/source/algorithms/PeakMatching-v1.rst

 Description
 -----------
-This algorithm takes a table of peak centres and standard deviation and matches it to a database to find probable energy transitions for peaks.
+This algorithm takes a table of peak centres and standard deviations, then finds overlap with a database of known values``` to find probable energy transitions for peaks.